 Online retailers must get across their marketing message in a limited number of cohesive and concise webpages.
 Because of the limited space, merchants must pay special attention to the quality of their message and ensure they are aligning their company with their customer.

 A strong and consistent brand can be a massive differentiator and source of competitive advantage.
-Some research suggests that something as simple as colors could influence a buyer decision by up to 85%.
+A study by Business 2 Community suggests that something as simple as colors could influence a buyer decision by up to 85%.

 Brands should have cohesive messaging so that shoppers can easily understand the company and what you’re selling.